arne-schroppe/dash/README.md

 `filter` is a built-in function that checks each value in a list against the function it receives as it's first argument.
 The function we're using in this case is the partially applied function `between 0 10`.
 With currying and partial application we can avoid using the somewhat clunky lambda expressions in a lot of cases.

 A programming language wouldn't be of much use if it couldn't communicate with the user.
-In Dash, input/output is somewhat separated from "normal" code.
-To talk to the user, we use a do-expression:
+In Dash a a do-expression is used to talk to the user:
 ```
 do io with
   io.print-ln "What is your name?"